fiap-soat-sst/self-service-totem/README.md

     -   [x] Register a new customer
     -   [x] identify a customer by their CPF
 -   Product:
-    -   [x] Create, update and delete a product
+    -   [x] Create, update, and delete a product
     -   [x] Find a product by category
 -   Orders:
     -   [x] Register a new order